Europeanonion/PWA_PPL/Dev plan/dev-memory-bank.md

 - Fixed phase and week navigation issues with null checks
 - Created empty JSON files for missing weeks to prevent 404 errors
 - Fixed path issues in workout-loader.js for proper data loading
+- Implemented blue color scheme with gradients and visual enhancements
+- Updated manifest.json and service worker for the new theme

 ### Pending Components
 - PWA icon set completion